-SECTION 13: ACCESSIBILITY
+SECTION 13: EOUALITY IMPACT STATEMENT

 - The accessibility plan is available on the school website. - At Dropmore, we offer an inclusive curriculum which is available for all pupils.
-All pupils are entitled and encouraged to participate in school visits and extra-curricular activities. - For each pupil, areas of need will be identified, manageable targets will be set and decisions will be taken by the class teacher, in consultation with parents and SENDCo about the provision to be offered.
+All pupils, irrespective of their special educational or medical needs or protected characteristics, are entitled and encouraged to participate in school visits and extra-curricular activities. - For each pupil, areas of need will be identified, manageable targets will be set and decisions will be taken by the class teacher, in consultation with parents and SENDCo about the provision to be offered.